lyz-code/blue-book/docs/vdirsyncer.md

     http://127.0.0.1:8088/?state=SOMETHING&code=HERECOMESTHECODE&scope=https://www.googleapis.com/auth/calendar
 * Copy the `HERECOMESTHECODE` part.
 * Paste the code into the session where `vdirsyncer` was running

+If the `redirect_ui` line has changed, you need to find in the code where does it start the `wsgi` server and specify the same port as you have used in the google configuration, namely `8088`.

 ### See differences between syncs